-Chicago's Favorite Hot Pepper, Explained
+Chicago's Favorite Hot Pepper, The Sport Pepper, Explained

 Every Chicagoan can pretty much recite the toppings to a Chicago-style hot dog by memory: yellow mustard, diced onions, tomato slices, neon green relish, a pickle spear, sport peppers, and a dash of celery salt.
 It's a lot, but in concert, there's nothing like this vibrant combination of condiments on a steamed hot dog.
-All of these ingredients are more or less readily available in every grocery store across the United States, save one of them: sport peppers.
-So, what the heck is a sport pepper?

 Sport peppers grace the shelves at almost every grocery store around Chicago, but once you leave the area, they're practically nonexistent across the rest of the country.
 They're small and thin, roughly half the length of a pinky finger, with a distinct tapered pointy end, and they always come pickled in glass jars.